Darpan-lab/vocab_api/README.md

 ## Challenges

-The most interesting and time-consuming part was building the **Quiz functionality**.
+The most interesting and time consuming part was building the **Quiz functionality**.

 ### Logic Behind the Quiz:
 The API I used includes about 170 unique words with full details.But not all words have meanings.So, to filter those that do, I used: